-We’ve all heard it.
-The kid in the park being called a ‘spastic’ because they tried to kick the ball and missed.
-Or a group of teenagers chatting on the train calling each other ‘so retarded’ when they say something silly.
+It’s all too common – the kid in the park being called a ‘spastic’ because they fell over.
+Or teens chatting on the train calling each other ‘so retarded’ when they say something silly.

-Retard (or the R-word), and spastic are words which have historically been used to describe people with a disability but have now become offensive school yard slang.
+Retard (or the R-word), and spastic are words which were historically used to describe people with a disability, but have now become offensive slang.

-Sadly, we don’t only hear these word on the playground either.
-We often hear adults using them too!
-Perhaps when someone stumbles as they walk along the street they say “I’m such a spaz”, or during a squabble between a couple one person snaps “you’re acting like such a retard.”
+Sadly, we don’t only hear these word used by kids either.
+Adults are culprits too!
+When someone makes a mistake they might say “I’m such a spaz”, or as a couple are squabbling one person might snap “you’re acting like such a retard.”

 These words have to go and here’s why.

 When people use the R-word, or spastic and spaz, it is often to insult someone, or to call someone or something stupid or uncoordinated.

 What’s wrong with this?
 Simply it’s hurtful and derogatory.
 These words suggest people with a disability are stupid or flawed.
 We understand that sometimes people don’t mean them in this way, but they still cause people pain and reinforce negative stereotypes.